-1. Do not panic.
+1. Don't panic.
 The economy will eventually rebound.
-The down-cycle will not last forever.
+No cycle lasts forever.
 In the interim, begin looking for opportunities.
-In every cycle there are winners and losers.
-The job losses are real, but certain industries are poised for growth in the age of Covid-19.
-Portions of the medical sector, telecommunications and delivery services will thrive.
+In every cycle, there are winners and losers.
+The pain is real, but certain industries are poised for growth in this crazy age we are in.
+Portions of the medical sector, telecommunications, and delivery services will continue to thrive.
 How can you position yourself within an ascendant industry?
 This could be your big opportunity!

 2. Be adaptable.
-As companies come to terms with the impact of the social distancing aspect of Covid-19, we are seeing a massive increase in online activities.
-Every industry is finding ways to continue in this new reality.
-Mega churches have moved completely online and seeing their viewership increase in the process.
+Have you adapted your business to a virtual or hybrid environment?
+Every industry is grappling with this new reality.
+Mega churches have moved completely online and saw their viewership increase in the process.
 Many have claimed that their financial contributions have remained steady due to the use of online giving.
 The NFL held its first virtual draft.
 Consider how you can take your business online and sustain it there for extended periods.

 3. Learn a new skill.
-Down times provide time for introspection and learning.
+Downtimes provide time for introspection and learning.
 It is much harder to stop and change directions amid the hustle and bustle of boom times.
 Down-cycles deliver the gift of time.
-Perhaps it is time to learn a new skill or to consider how you may adjust what you do professionally to suit the new economy.
+Perhaps it is time to learn a new skill or to consider how you may adjust what you do professionally to suit an unpredictable economy.
 This should not be wasted.
 It should be a time of significant growth and learning.
 As more people move online, it may be time to update your technical/computer skills.

 4. Be entrepreneurial.
 This is the age of the free agent.
 Is there a need that you can fill?
 Can you start something for profit?
 Even if you currently work for or plan on working for a company or organization, you must think like an entrepreneur.
 Become an “in-trepreneur."
 Your seniority and experience at your company may not carry the day.
 You will have to provide leadership and bottom-line results to thrive within a company during a down-cycle.
 Run your team or your department as if it were your own.